-Trains run between the Airport and Cardiff Central station every hour, with a shuttle bus linking the Airport railway station to the terminal.
-Trawscymru (pronounced 'Trouscumree') operates the T9 express service between Cardiff Airport and Cardiff Central station every 30 minutes hours during the day, 7 days a week.
+Travelling to and from Cardiff Airport by bus is easy and convenient.
+Pick up and drop off points are situated in front of the terminal building.
+Trawscymru operates the T9 express service between Cardiff Airport and Cardiff Central station every 20 minutes during the day, 7 days a week.
 Visit http://www.trawscymru.info/ for details.
 These buses do accept Euros.

 Other UK airports